GL(2,R) Orbit Closures in Hyperelliptic Components of Strata: Introduction

 \begin{cor}[Characterization of Optimal Dynamics in $\hyp(2g-2)$] Every orbit in $\hyp(2g-2)$ is either closed or equidistributed if and only if $2g-1$ is prime. \end{cor} \begin{proof} Higher rank proper orbit closures arise if and only if $2r-1$ divides $2g-1$ for some $r>1$. \end{proof}

-In the case of $g=2$ this characterization of optimal dynamics follows from McMullen's classification of orbit closures in genus two.
+In the case of $g=2$ this characterization of optimal dynamics follows from McMullen's classification of orbit closures in genus two, see~\cite{Mc}, ~\cite{Mc4}, and ~\cite{Mc5}.
 In the case of $g=3$ this theorem was the main theorem of Nguyen-Wright~\cite{NW}.

-\begin{mthm}[Classification of Orbit Closures in $\hyp(g-1,g-1)$] The affine invariant submanifolds in $\hyp(g-1,g-1)$ are: \begin{enumerate} \item Countably many Teichm\"uller curves which arise from torus covers branched over one point. \item (If $g \equiv 0 \text{ mod } 3$) Countably many Teichm\"uller curves whose trace fields are degree two and which equidistribute in affine invariant submanifolds that are branched covering constructions over $\strata(2)$. \item Conditional on the sparsity conjecture, finitely many Teichm\"uller curves beyond the previous two families. \item Countably many orbit closures that are branched covering constructions over $\strata(0,0)$. \item (If $g$ is even) Countably many orbit closures that cover genus two eigenform loci; these equidistribute in affine invariant submanifolds that are branched covering constructions over $\strata(1,1)$. \item Conditional on the sparsity conjecture, finitely many three dimensional orbit closures beyond the previous two families. \item Finitely many rank $r>1$ affine invariant submanifolds for each $r \mid g$.
+\begin{mthm}[Classification of Orbit Closures in $\hyp(g-1,g-1)$] The affine invariant submanifolds in $\hyp(g-1,g-1)$ are: \begin{enumerate} \item Countably many Teichm\"uller curves which arise from torus covers branched over one point. \item (If $g \equiv 0 \text{ mod } 3$) Countably many Teichm\"uller curves whose trace fields are degree two and which equidistribute in affine invariant submanifolds that are branched covering constructions over $\strata(2)$. \item Finitely many Teichm\"uller curves beyond the previous two families. \item Countably many orbit closures that are branched covering constructions over $\strata(0,0)$. \item (If $g$ is even) Countably many orbit closures that cover genus two eigenform loci; these equidistribute in affine invariant submanifolds that are branched covering constructions over $\strata(1,1)$. \item Finitely many three dimensional orbit closures beyond the previous two families.
+These are necessarily rank one and nonarithmetic. \item Finitely many rank $r>1$ affine invariant submanifolds for each $r \mid g$.
 These are branched covering constructions of $\hyp(r-1,r-1)$. \item Finitely many rank $r>1$ affine invariant submanifolds for each $2r-1 \mid g$.
 These are branched covering constructions of $\hyp(2r-2)$. \end{enumerate} \end{mthm}

 In the case of $g=2$ this theorem follows from McMullen's classification of orbit closures in genus two.
-In the case of $g=3$ this theorem was one of the main theorems of Aulicino-Nguyen~\cite{AN}
+In the case of $g=3$ this theorem was one of the main theorems of Aulicino-Nguyen~\cite{AN}.

 \begin{cor} There are no higher rank proper even dimensional orbit closures in $\hyp(g-1,g-1)$ if and only if $g = 2^n$ for some $n$.
 There are no higher rank proper odd dimensional orbit closures in $\hyp(g-1,g-1)$ if and only if $g$ is prime. \end{cor}